OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ```

-In the standard case, all the Java bytecode and data related to the app is contained in a file named *classes.dex* in the app root directory.
+In the standard case, all the Java bytecode and data related to the app is contained in a file named <code>classes.dex</code> in the app root directory.
 This file adheres to the Dalvik Executable Format (DEX), an Android-specific way of packaging Java programs.
 Most Java decompilers expect plain class files or JARs as input, so you need to convert the classes.dex file into a JAR first.
 This can be done using <code>dex2jar</code> or <code>enjarify</code>.

 Once you have a JAR file, you can use any number of free decompilers to produce Java code.
 In this example, we'll CFR as our decompiler of choice.
-CFR is under active development, and brand-new releases are made available regularly on the author's website <sup>[13]</sup>.
+CFR is under active development, and brand-new releases are made available regularly on the author's website <sup>[7]</sup>.
 Conveniently, CFR has been released under a MIT license, which means that it can be used freely for any purposes, even though its source code is not currently available.

 The easiest way to run CFR is through <code>apkx</code>, which also packages <code>dex2jar</code> and automates the extracting, conversion and decompliation steps.
 Install it as follows: